sniporbob/PiRaTN/README.md

 channel: set to whatever wifi channel you want.
 Recommend only using 1, 6, and 11 as these are the non-overlapping channels

-wpa_passphrase: set to your desired wifi password
+wpa_passphrase: set to your desired wifi password.
+Minimum 8 characters, maximum 63.

 ====Run the following command to edit dhcpcd.conf====